flashbots/adcnet/README.md

 - Synchronous rounds assumed
 - Not all cryptographic operations are constant-time (field arithmetic)
 - **All servers must be online** for message recovery
+- Admin credentials should be securely managed in production

 ## License